apache/gravitino/docs/trino-connector/installation.md

 Please refer to the [Deploying Trino documentation](https://trino.io/docs/current/installation/deployment.html).

 1. Download the Gravitino connector tarball and unpack it.
-   The tarball contains a single top-level directory `gravitino-trino-connector-`, which call the connector directory.
+   The tarball contains a single top-level directory `gravitino-trino-connector-<version>`, which call the connector directory.
    [Download the gravitino-connector](https://github.com/datastrato/gravitino/releases).
 2. Copy the connector directory to the Trino's plugin directory.
-   Normally, the directory location is `Trino-server-xxx/plugin`, and the directory contains other catalogs used by Trino.
+   Normally, the directory location is `Trino-server-<version>/plugin`, and the directory contains other catalogs used by Trino.
 3. Add Trino JVM arguments `-Dlog4j.configurationFile=file:////etc/trino/log4j2.properties` to enable logging for the Gravitino connector.

 Alternatively,
-you can build the Gravitino connector package from the sources and obtain the `gravitino-trino-connector-.tar.gz` file in the `$PROJECT/distribution` directory.
+you can build the Gravitino connector package from the sources and obtain the `gravitino-trino-connector-<version>.tar.gz` file in the `$PROJECT/distribution` directory.
 Please refer to the [Gravitino Development documentation](how-to-build)

 ## Example